KungFuProgrammer111/LBA2/README.md

 For sure the savgames itself have an ".LBA" formatted file-ending.

+Guide ToDo's:

 - Full Savegame-set
 - Full Solution with description
-- Description how to ouse every savegame
+- Description how to use every savegame
 - Description how to establish the savegames in the first place

 - wiki: